Diesel Engine Remanufacture

 It is the 3-step quality inspection process employed across previous steps which allows us to achieve remarkable quality at the machining phase.

-Next, each individual engine unit is subjected to a stringent, 2-hour minimum, dynamometer testing process.
-The objective of this test is to verify performance and verify the integrity of each component of core unit functionality.
+Next, each engine unit is subjected to a stringent, 2-hour minimum, dynamometer testing process.
+Marine engines are dynamometer tested for a minimum of 4-hours.
+The objective of this test is to verify like-new performance, workmanship, and integrity of every facet of the remanufactured engine.

 Each individual unit is subjected to a severe, minimum 2 hour, dynamometer test for quality assurance and performance verification.

 This process is thoroughly monitored using advanced equipment and experience to ensure that the finished product meets our high quality standards.
 If any discrepancies are discovered, the unit is immediately failed and evaluated for further inspection, analysis, and corrective action.